Gearhungry logo.

 Speed - Depending on your needs, you can choose between two types of switches, those with Fast Ethernet and those with Gigabit Ethernet.
 We’re huge fans of the latter, as most routers come with Gigabit Ethernet ports anyway and it’s a pity to hamstring yourself by pairing it with a slower switch.

 In broad terms, Gigabit is about ten times faster than Fast Ethernet.
-You may believe slower speed means lower price.
+You may believe slower speed means a lower price.
 Even if this is technically true, you might not save enough to justify a poorer choice.

 However, you should also consider the ISP plan you’re paying for.
 If your internet provider only gives you 50Mbps downloads, it’s unlikely you’ll notice any speed difference between a Fast Ethernet and a Gigabit Ethernet device.

+You’ll still be able to stream music and 4K videos with Fast Ethernet, and you could save some coffee bucks.
 However, if you’re on a fast fiber network, there is a huge difference between the two types of switches, and you could use the ten times faster download velocity.

-This feature is extremely important if you want to stream music or video.
+This feature is extremely important if you want to stream music or videos.
 A device without QoS will deliver data in a first-come-first-served fashion without prioritizing time-sensitive data packages.
 In other words, the quality of voice or video services could be affected.

 However, if you’re a subscriber of such a service, you might demand acceptable levels of quality each time you want to use those services.
 And that’s where QoS steps in.
 This feature is able to prioritize traffic among a bunch of other technical things.